Rational function approximations of the special function $e^{x}E_{1}(x)$ and applications to irrationality of Euler-Gompertz constant $\delta$: An application to irrationality of Euler-Gompertz constant

 where $A_{i}$ and $B_{i}$ are the integers defined as above.\\ \ \ \ \ We assume that there exists a positive integer $i$ such that $\delta=\displaystyle\frac{A_{i}}{B_{i}}$.
 Then we have that

 This is equivalent to

 By Lemma 7.3, the left hand side of (7.1) is negative, but by the assumption, the right hand side of (7.1) is greater than or equal to zero, which is a contradiction.
-By Theorem 7.2, we have that Euler-Gompertz constant $\delta$ is irrational.\\ \ \ \ \ In the second case, we similarly get the claim. \end{proof} Using Mathematica, we have the following figure with respect to the distribution of $\delta\{q_{2k}\}-\{p_{2k}\}$ for $1\le k\le 5000$.
+By Theorem 7.2, we have that Euler-Gompertz constant $\delta$ is irrational.\\ \ \ \ \ In the second case, we similarly get the claim. \end{proof}